Start planning your trip

-How to Get to Hakata from Fukuoka Airport
+Easily Get to Hakata Station from Fukuoka Airport

-For those who want to get to Hakata fast and cheap, take the subway.
-The ride to the Hakata station takes five minutes.
+For those who want to get to Hakata fast and for an inexpensive price, take the Fukuoka City Subway.
+The ride to the Hakata Station takes just five minutes.
 The fare is 260 yen for adults, and 130 yen for children of primary school age or under.

 If you arrive at the domestic terminal, use the domestic terminal 2 escalators and elevators, and go to the underground level.

-For those who want to get off near a specific destination, without over-spending, take the bus.
-The ride to the Hakata bus terminal takes 15 minutes, and the fare is 260 yen.
+For those who want to get off at a specific destination for a reasonable price, take the bus.
+The ride to the Hakata bus terminal takes 15 minutes and the fare is 260 yen.